ycthao/ReadMeGenerator/Readme/README.md

 ## Installation ##

-no installation is needed
+no installation needed, just click on the link to open

 ## Usage ##

-open the app using the link provided
+click on the link provided to open, then follow instruction to use create me

 ## Contributing ##

-just myself
+just me

 ## Tests ##